Bounz/HomeGenie-BE/content/docs/configure.md

 Depending on the type, a different widget will be used to display each *module*.
-In every case we can configure a *module* by pressing the **<i class="material-icons">settings</i>** button in the upper right corner of its widget.
+In every case we can configure a *module* by pressing the **<i class="material-icons">settings</i>** (settings) button in the upper right corner of its widget.
 This will popup a dialog for configuring its options.

 Let's now see how to configure each of them.